slrAU/gocode/multifileapp/readme.md

 in certain cases it might be beneficial to define such a heirarchy to help better organise/categorise functionality and define an api structure.
-However, it is likely to be overkill for most small projects, and was really only done here as a learning excersize in order to better understand how modules and packages work in Golang.
+However, it is likely to be overkill for most small projects, and was really only done here as a learning exersize in order to better understand how modules and packages work in Golang.